hazendaz/base-parent/README.md

 `compression` - Runs compression against all contained html, css, and javascript.
 Requires existence of compression.xml file to activate.

+`eclipse` - Lifecycle mapping exclusions for eclipse.
+Activated with existence of property m2e.version.

+`endorsed` - Pulls down webservices api overriding version contained with jdk6

 `format` - Runs eclipse formatting using spaces rather than tabs and 120 rather than 80 character lines.
 Requires existence of format.xml file to activate.

 `license` - Runs license java file tagging.
 Requires existence of license.txt file to activate.

+`release` - Runs gpg against deliverables when releasing not via release plugin such as during deploy.

 `sort` - Runs a sort against your pom configuration helping to keep projects aligned.

-`endorsed` - Pulls down webservices api overriding version contained with jdk6

-`wsimport` - Runs wsimport goal.
-This is mainly for example as additional configuration is required.

 `tomcat` - Runs tomcat embedded war build against project.

 `weblogic` - Deploys war out to weblogic instance.
 Requires user defined weblogic instance and additional configuration.

-`eclipse` - Lifecycle mapping exclusions for eclipse.
-Activated with existence of property m2e.version.
+`wsimport` - Runs wsimport goal.
+This is mainly for example as additional configuration is required.

 ## Version Plugin Consideration ##